The Ultimate GIS Dictionary: Your Complete Guide to GIS

-Union Tool: [GIS processing] The union tool spatially combines two data layers preserving the features from both layers at the same extents.
+Union Tool: [GIS processing] The union tool spatially combines two data layers preserving the features and attributes from both layers at the same extents.

 Universal Transverse Mercator (UTM): [coordinate system] UTM coordinate system is a standard set of map projections with a central meridian for each six-degree wide UTM zone.